Wanda Panfil

-Wanda Marianna Panfil-González (born 26 January 1959 in Tomaszów Mazowiecki) is a former long-distance runner from Poland, who won the world title in the women's marathon at the 1991 World Championships in Athletics in Tokyo, Japan.
+Wanda Marianna Panfil-González, née Panfil, (26 January 1959 in Tomaszów Mazowiecki) is a former long-distance runner from Poland, who won the world title in the women's marathon at the 1991 World Championships in Athletics in Tokyo, Japan.
 She was married to Mexican long-distance runner Mauricio González.

 Panfil twice competed for her native country at the Summer Olympics; in 1988 when she finished 22nd with a 2:34:35, and in 1992 when she finished in 22nd position with a 2:47:27 in the women's marathon.
 During her career she won the London Marathon, the Boston Marathon, the New York City Marathon and the Nagoya Marathon.
 In 1990 and 1991 she was named Polish Sportswoman of the Year.
 Panfil is a four-time national champion in the women's 5.000 metres.